Hieu565/Math-Score-Predictor/README.md

 👉 [Model Evaluation Report](https://github.com/Hieu565/Math-Score-Predictor/blob/main/Model_Results/Model%20Performance%20Report%20README.md)

 📊 Evaluation Metrics

 We use multiple metrics for a reliable assessment:
 | Metric                             | Purpose                                  | Result         |
 | ---------------------------------- | ---------------------------------------- | -------------- |
 | **R² Score**                       | Measures variance explained by the model |      0.26      |
 | **RMSE** (Root Mean Squared Error) | Penalizes larger errors                  |      1.28      |

+🔍 Feature Importance

+The model found these features to be the most influential on predicted results:

+Past Math Scores

+Daily Self-Study Hours

+Homework Completion Rate

+Focus During Lessons

+This analysis supports educational insights — focusing and consistent practice strongly correlate with improved performance.

+📉 Error Distribution

+Most prediction errors fall within ±1 points of the real score.
+This means predictions are directionally reliable but not a replacement for formal assessment.

+The system is designed as a learning improvement tool, not a grading authority.

 ## 🛠️ Technologies Used
 | Component | Technology                        |